 You can sleep easy knowing there are security guards at the front gates and patrolling the common areas, too.

 CONDO LIVING: THE CONS

-Privacy issues: Everyone will know what you are up to, when and who with.
-There is no such thing as privacy in a condo.
+It can be slightly lacking.
 Beryl on the ground floor will know instantly when you have a delivery, and Mike on the fourth floor will know that your kid bit another kid on the slide last Thursday.

 LANDED HOUSE: THE PROS

-Space away from each other: No longer are the kids’ bedrooms directly off of our living room.
+Our Founder, Chris, loves living in a house!
+“No longer are the kids’ bedrooms directly off of our living room.
 They are now two floors up and away from our living space, which means we can finally have the volume up on the TV once they are in bed.
-It is also much easier to have guests over for dinner without having to shhhh them to keep the noise down so as not to disturb sleeping children.
-The extra space also makes it much more interesting for serious games of hide ‘n’ seek.
+It is also much easier to have guests over for dinner without having to ‘shhhh’ them to keep the noise down.
+The extra space also makes it much more interesting for serious games of hide ‘n’ seek.”

 LANDED HOUSE: THE CONS

-No ready-made social life: If you or the kids are feeling bored, there is no community area to meander along to without making an effort to get out and about.
+If you or the kids are feeling bored, there is no community area to meander along to without making an effort to get out and about.
 You won’t have friends on tap to call upon in moments of emergency (like not having enough eggs for the cake you are baking).

-More housework: Living in a multi-storey building, even if it is just one more floor, means more rooms to clean.
-And all those extra windows and doors means more dusting to do.
+Living in a multi-storey building, even if it is just one more floor, means more rooms to clean.
+And all those extra windows and doors mean more dusting to do.
 If you’ve been filling up all that extra space with junk, spring cleaning will be a monumental task that you’ll need to rope your hubby and the kids in on if you don’t have a helper.